coverlet-coverage/coverlet/README.md

 * Read the recorded hits information from the temporary file.
 * Generate the coverage result from the hits information and write it to a file.

+_Note: The assembly you'd like to get coverage for must be different from the assembly that contains the tests_

 ## Usage

 Coverlet doesn't require any additional setup other than including the NuGet package.
 It integrates with the `dotnet test` infrastructure built into the .NET Core CLI and when enabled will automatically generate coverage results after tests are run.